 MySQL

-MySQL relies on SQL Query language, so even if a developer is unfamiliar with MYSQL, they won’t have much trouble catching up as SQL is an easy language to master.
+MySQL relies on SQL Query language, so even if a developer is unfamiliar with MySQL, they won’t have much trouble catching up as SQL is an easy language to master.

-As a relational database, MYSQL is easier to work with when developing applications that require high referential integrity and security.
+As a relational database, MySQL is easier to work with when developing applications that require high referential integrity and security.
 Hence, developers usually prefer MySQL when working on financial or healthcare applications.

 MySQL is also easy to set up.
 Users without prior knowledge of MySQL can install the database and activate it in WordPress.
 Users can take advantage of various third-party tools to establish a connection with the database.

-Comparison image of MongoDB vs MySQL
+Scalability: MongoDB vs MySQL

 MongoDB